Skip to navigation Skip to content

 The review decision will take effect from the date the review was requested or the Secretary initiated review was decided:

 Create a unique letter using pre-approved text UQ51.03 - Objection to care percentage review - Applicant.
-Address it to the customer who requested the Centrelink internal review or the subsequent AAT review.
+Address it to the customer who requested the Centrelink internal review or the subsequent ART review.
 See Standard response timeframes to determine the appropriate due date.

 A customer may wish to discuss a special circumstances application for the review.
 Warm transfer the customer to Objections.
 They will review the special circumstances and make a decision, see Table 2.
 Finalise the decision for these cases within 28 days of the applicant asking Child Support to consider special circumstances.